sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : An architectural component providing common functions to all SACM participants, including [TBD].

+Network Address:

+: Network addresses are layer specific and follow layer specific address schemes.
+Each interface of a specific layer can be associated with one or more addresses appropriate for that layer.
+There is no guarantee that an address is globally unique.
+In general, there is a scope to an address in which it is intended to be unique.

+: Examples include: physical Ethernet port with a MAC address, layer 2 VLAN interface with a MAC address, layer 3 interface with multiple IPv6 addresses, layer 3 tunnel ingress or egress with an IPv4 address.

+Network Interface:

+: An endpoint is connected to a network via one or more interfaces.
+Interfaces can be physical or virtual.
+Interfaces of an endpoint can operate on different layers, most prominently what is now commonly called layer 2 and 3.
+Within a layer, interfaces can be nested.
+On layer 2, a root interface is typically associated with a physical interface port and nested interfaces are virtual interfaces.
+In the case of a virtual endpoint, a root interface can be a virtual interface.
+Virtual layer 2 interfaces of one or more endpoints can also constitute an aggregated group of links that act as one.
+On layer 3, nested interfaces typically constitute virtual tunnels or networks.

+: Examples include: physical Ethernet port, layer 2 VLAN interface, a MC-LAG setup, layer 3 Point-to-Point tunnel ingress or egress.

 Posture:

 : Defined in {{RFC5209}} as "configuration and/or status of hardware or software on an endpoint as it pertains to an organization's security policy."

-: This term is used within the scope of SACM to represent the configuration and state information that is collected from an endpoint (e.g. software/hardware inventory, configuration settings, dynamically assigned addresses).
-This information may constitute one to many Posture Attributes.
+: This term is used within the scope of SACM to represent the configuration and state information that is collected from a target endpoint in the form of endpoint attributes (e.g. software/hardware inventory, configuration settings, dynamically assigned addresses).
+This information may constitute one to many posture attributes.

 Posture Attributes: